 However, the virtues of plastic also had a fair share of flaws.
-The production of plastic is derived from fossil fuels, which is a major contributor to emissions.
+The production of plastic is derived from fossil fuels, which is a significant contributor to emissions.
 In addition, the chemical properties of plastic make it last for hundreds of years, which gives rise to the problem of waste.

 B’ZEOS was founded in 2017 to solve the plastic waste challenge.
 In 2019, the company pivoted from seaweed plastic straws to developing fully home-compostable single-use plastic alternatives.